engeir/pandoc_resume/markdown/index.md

     storefront that uses the [metaplex] protocol on the [Solana] blockchain.

 Open Source
-:   Maintainer of the project **[ncdump-rich]** which is published on [PyPI].
-This is
+:   Maintainer of the projects **[northern-lights-forecast]** and **[ncdump-rich]** which
-    a previewer for quickly showing formatted metadata in `.nc` files, written in python.
+    are both published on [PyPI]. northern-lights-forecast is a program that listens to a website for updates on northern lights weather, and sends a message to a Telegram bot if conditions for seeing northern lights are good. ncdump-rich is a previewer for quickly showing formatted metadata in `.nc` files, written in python.
 Also made contributions to **[stpv]** which is a general previewing tool to be used within the terminal, for example with the file manager [lf].

 Programming Languages
 :   **python:**